san3ncrypt3d/jekyll-now/_posts/2021-03-07-PrivacyOmegele.md

 **What can you do to be more safe ?**

 Well, blacklisting Omegle is a good idea for a parent or a caretaker of a minor.
 There are many ways to blacklist websites.
-Using “Pi-Hole” is my favorite.
+I using “Pi-Hole” for this, here is a tutorial for that [setup Pi-Hole](https://www.youtube.com/watch?v=2Ib3o3OVIqI&ab_channel=LawrenceSystems).

 If you’re an adult and want to use Omegle, VPN is the way to go.